WHOIGit/PhytO-ARM/README_jamescook.md

 ## Options for Power Control
 _Power control enables remote power cycling of the IFCB and RPi5 (especially helpful when operating these systems from off ship)._
+**Note: Digital Logger Switches require 120VAC.
+Use with a voltage converter if plugged into outlet with 240VAC.**
 >
 **A.** Power control via bash script on the Raspberry Pi 5 that controls an AC/DC relay from Digital Loggers: https://www.digital-loggers.com/iot2.html
 >